jmfrancklab/jmfrancklab.github.io/AAResearch.md

 -------------------

 As a fundamental example, we looked at lipid bilayers -- structures that make up cell membranes.
-We developed (at other institutions) a specialized technique to characterize water near the bilayer surfaces.
+We previously developed a specialized technique to characterize water near the bilayer surfaces.
 Our technique -- called Overhauser Effect Dynamic Nuclear Polarization (ODNP)<sup>1</sup> -- tracks the motion of the water nuclei, and allows us to zoom in on the "hydration water" near the surface of the lipid bilayer (figure below).
 It allowed us to see that the hydration water moves about 5 times slower than bulk water<sup>2</sup>.
 Furthermore, by dramatically changing the characteristics of the bulk solution, we learned that an order of magnitude change in the viscosity barely affects the diffusion in the hydration layer<sup>2</sup>.
 We have also implemented this technique in systems with membrane proteins<sup>3</sup>, DNA<sup>4</sup>, and large protein folding chaperones<sup>5</sup>.
 The significant variations in the properties of the hydration water play in important role in how these surfaces interact in nature.

 ![Hydration layer](for_website_160809.png)